 The Off the Block/Springbak National Player of the Month recognizes the best individual performances from NCAA Division I-II men’s volleyball players during the month.
 In addition, it gives volleyball fans from around the world the chance to determine who was the best player through online voting on the Off the Block website.

 The National Player of the Month is a two-round event with the opening round consisting of finalists being placed into one of five ballots based on their position.
 The five winners on the position ballots advanced to the championship round, along with the runner-up who received the most votes.

-Moore, Sander, Thomas, Thompson and Wagner all won their opening-round ballots to reach the finals, while Wieczorek received the most votes among the runner-ups on all the ballots.
+Ensing, Gomez, Gyimah, Ma’a and Wieczorek all won their opening-round ballots to reach the finals, while Carvalho received the most votes among the runner-ups on all the ballots.

 While there are several weekly awards in college men’s volleyball, this is the only monthly national award presented in the sport.

 Springbak, Inc. is the official sponsor of the National Player of the Month and the Fan Choice National Player of the Year at the end of the season.
 Springbak, Inc. produces high performance footwear used by professional athletes from the NFL, NBA, MLB and U.S. Olympic teams and the top college teams in the nation.

 Check out the finalists below for the National Player of the Month in February Individuals can vote using at the poll below or by visiting offtheblockblog.com/playerofmonth.